Our Story: 40+ Years of Friends Saving Rivers

 1981: The National Wild & Scenic Rivers System expands to include the Smith, Klamath, Scott, Salmon, Trinity, Eel, Van Duzen, and Lower American rivers.
 A major mining project is defeated on Middle Fork Feather River, California’s first federally protected river.

-1982: Friends of the River plays a key role in passing state legislation prohibiting dam building on the South Fork American River.
+1982: Friends of the River plays a key role in passing state legislation prohibiting dam building on the South Fork American River, defeating the lower SOFAR dam project.
 A statewide initiative that was circulated by Friends of the River activists to improve water management and prevent the filling of the New Melones Reservoir on the Stanislaus River is defeated at the polls.
 A statewide referendum defeats the proposal to build the Peripheral Canal, which would allow more northern California water to be exported south of the Delta.

 1986: Friends of the River helps pass federal legislation that requires more environmental protection when the federal government licenses dam projects.
 A near flood in Sacramento renews calls to build the Auburn dam on the American River.